 You will need this authority to secure a ship on a buoy mooring in Queensland waters.
-Buoy moorings are an accepted means of securing ships, providing an alternative to methods like mooring and anchoring.
-A buoy mooring is attached to the seabed, and consists of a device to which a system of ropes, cables or chains is attached for the purpose of mooring a ship.
-This is attached to a float or buoy on the surface to mark the location of the structure.
+A buoy mooring is on or in the seabed with ropes, cables or chains connecting it to a float or buoy on the surface to mark the location of the ship.

 - a business has demonstrated a legitimate commercial need to utilise the buoy mooring.